Back to blog

 For Software Companies

 Your SEO strategy got you visibility.
 But AI platforms evaluate differently.
-They're matching specific use cases to specific strengths.
+They're matching specific use cases to specific strengths — and this analysis shows exactly what that means in practice.

 Methodology